 4. Presence of intention to evade law at the inception of the transaction.

-Chapter 334 has a general 8% usury cap on interest rates.
+Chapter 334 sets a general 8% usury cap on interest rates.
 However, there are many exceptions to this 8% cap.
 Some of the more notable exceptions are credit organizations, any credit for a loan in an amount of $1,000 or more, contracts for the loan or forbearance of money in amount of less than $1,000 for businesses or agricultural purposes, interests on verdicts, judgments and awards, and retail installment sales of motor vehicles.
+For a detailed breakdown of how these limits apply, see Minnesota Usury Law Limits.

 Usury Liability

-Any bond, bill, note, mortgage, or other contract or agreement is void as to the holder if a court determines it was usurious.
+A usurious contract is void as to the holder.
+Any bond, bill, note, mortgage, or other contract or agreement is void if a court determines it was usurious.
 Minn.
 Stat. § 334.05.
 A lender who operates under a usurious contract can lose interest on the money loaned and can also stand to lose the principle.
 Minn.
 Stat. § 334.03 and 334.05.
 There have been cases, however, that limit recovery to the collection of interest only.

 Exceptions for Businesses